jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline deploy`

-Deploy a pipeline from a given table.
-Th
+Deploy a pipeline from a given table name, an inventory path and the compute pool id to use.
+If not pool is given, it uses the config.yaml content.

 **Usage**: